Efficient Spatio-Temporal Signal Recognition on Edge Devices Using PointLCA-Net: Introduction

 \section{Introduction}

-In recent years, the advent of deep learning has significantly advanced the analysis of complex data structures, with architectures such as PointNet~\cite{qi2017pointnet} revolutionizing the processing of three-dimensional (3D) point clouds.
-PointNet is a powerful tool for extracting invariant features from unordered point cloud data, using a symmetric aggregation mechanism to capture the intrinsic properties of 3D objects.
-This capability has led to substantial improvements in tasks such as 3D object classification and segmentation~\cite{qi2017pointnet, qi2017pointnet++, ma2022rethinking}, where handling irregular and unordered input is crucial.
+Deep learning has significantly advanced the analysis of complex data structures, with architectures such as PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++} revolutionizing the processing of three-dimensional (3D) point sets (point clouds).
+These architectures have led to substantial improvements in tasks such as 3D object classification and segmentation~\cite{qi2017pointnet, qi2017pointnet++, ma2022rethinking}.
+PointNet takes point clouds as input, applies input and feature transformations, and aggregates the point features using a max pooling function.
+The network outputs a set of classification scores for \( k \) classes, along with segmentation scores.
+PointNet++ is a hierarchical extension of PointNet that applies the architecture recursively to a nested partitioning of the input set and adaptively combines features from multiple scales to enhance the generalizability of PointNet to complex 3D shapes and point cloud structures.
+Unlike PointNet, which processes points globally, PointNet++ processes points within local neighborhoods, performing additional clustering and multi-scale feature extraction.

-Despite these advancements, applying such techniques in edge devices —- where energy efficiency is crucial —- remains constrained by the limitations of conventional computing systems on real-time processing of complex data.
-These limitations include challenges related to data movement, memory capacity, and power consumption.
-Conventional processors, such as CPUs and GPUs/TPUs, are optimized for handling dense, synchronized data structures through the effective utilization of instruction and data pipelines.
-However, their efficiency significantly diminishes when managing sparse, asynchronous event streams~\cite{dave2021hardware}.
-This calls for a departure from traditional von Neumann computing systems.
+Point clouds can represent discrete spatio-temporal signals by capturing both spatial and temporal information as discrete points in space-time.
+Wang et al.~\cite{wang2019space} proposed a method for constructing Space-time Event Clouds from Dynamic Vision Sensors (DVSs) and applied the PointNet and PointNet++ architectures to gesture recognition task on DVS128~\cite{amir2017low}.
+Despite these advancements, applying such techniques on edge devices — where energy efficiency is crucial — remains challenging due to the limitations of conventional computing systems.
+These challenges include issues related to data movement, memory capacity, and power consumption.
+Conventional processors, such as CPUs and GPUs/TPUs, are optimized for handling dense, synchronized data structures through efficient instruction and data pipelines.
+However, their performance significantly deteriorates when dealing with sparse, asynchronous event streams~\cite{dave2021hardware}.
+This calls for a departure from traditional von Neumann computing systems, with neuromorphic computing serving as one potential solution.